deyanemo/neighborhoodMap/README.md

 Very Simple to start click on the burger menu and select an item

-or to view all the places from header press on the marker icon
+live version of the code : https://codepen.io/deyanemo/full/BZPXYM/

+**the app is responsive support mobile devices**

+## Usage :
+- [x] all the location will show up on window load.
+- [x] you can choose selected item from the menu to open the menu press of the burger menu left top the screen
+- [x] you can filter trough all the places by name or letter
+- [x] you can press on any marker on the map and the infowindow will show
-to zoom out press on the magnifing glass in the header
+- [x] if you stock in a zoom level and you want to backup press the markers icons in the header section

-the coffe icon will guide to drink a good coffe :)
+- [x] also the app will provide you with today or the current weather

 ## Built With